 AWS’ engagement with African illustrators is also worth noting.
 The cover of John Munonye’s Oil Man of Obange (AWS 94, 1971) initially appears quite traditional, a basic illustration by Uzo Egonu of a man and a woman.
 Yet the Léger-like weight of the figures gives them serious gravity, while the interplay of pattern and orange/black duotoning blurs foreground and background, keeping the eye engaged and interested in sorting out all the cover’s visual elements.
 A similar effect is found in Egonu’s illustration for the cover of Onitsha Market Literature (AWS 109, 1972).
 Here a small scene of a woman selling books and crafts is framed by a tent that evolves into patterned fabric, which in turn flows into the rollers of a giant printing press.
 It's the perfect cover for the book, a collection of popular short pamphlets in pidgin English produced and sold in Nigeria’s Onitsha Market.
 Egona was born in Onitsha in 1931; though he lived most of his life in London, he became known as a key promoter of Africa as a center of modernism.

-The overall cover design of the series took one of its largest leaps in 1971, when a young South African photographer living in London introduced himself to James Currey.
-George Hallett was then assigned the cover for Dominic Mulaisho’s Tongue of the Dumb (AWS 98, 1971).
+The overall cover design of the series took one of its largest leaps in 1971, when a photographer who had just fled apartheid and landed in London was fortuitously introduced to James Currey.
+George Hallett was assigned the cover for Dominic Mulaisho’s Tongue of the Dumb (AWS 98, 1971) on the spot, and produced the photograph on the cover overnight in order to prove himself.
 With its Rorschach montage of an African sculpture, it doesn’t seem like a dramatic alteration in the series design, but quickly Hallett would bring a sea change to the overall aesthetic of the AWS.
 Like early AWS author Alex La Guma, Hallett was originally from District Six in Cape Town, in exile from the apartheid regime.
 Under Currey, the AWS had become home to many authors and artists facing persecution in their native countries.
 Soon photography dominated the AWS covers in a wide range of uses, with Hallett and others moving from powerful arranged scenes (see the cover of D.M.
 Zwelonke’s Robben Island) and photomontage (Kofi Awoonor’s This Earth, My Brother...) to abstraction (A.W.
 Kayper-Mensah’s The Drummer in Our Time).

 In addition to his extensive cover design work, in 1979 and 1980 George Hallett photographed many of the authors of the series, snapshots used both as inset images on the back covers and as a standalone portfolio of photographs published by Heinemann.
 AWS regularly ran small author photos on back covers; unintentionally, these became a powerful statement in and of themselves.
 On the surface they seem innocuous, but quietly they began to redefine diversity on bookshelves across the English-speaking world.
 Each photo featured a unique and distinctive African, silently shifting the understanding of diversity from simple black/white to one recognizing all shades, sizes, and shapes of blackness.

 This flexibility in series design was pushed to the forefront even more in the late 1980s, when structural adjustment and the rising cost of paper led to the collapse of much of the African publishing scene.
-HEB consolidated, cut direct ties to many of its African offices, and relaunched the African Writers Series from New Hampshire with a new size, format, and design.
-This new AWS was firmly directed at a UK and U.S. market, no longer seriously attempting to reach African readers.
+HEB consolidated, relaunched the African Writers Series from London and New Hampshire, and gave it a new size, format, and design.
+These new AWS books were more traditional trade paperbacks and were firmly directed at a UK and U.S. market.
 George Hallett was dropped as the primary cover designer, and the work shifted to British design studios.
 Meanwhile local publishers in Nigeria, Kenya, Uganda, and southern Africa struggled to keep AWS titles in print.
 Cheap copies of popular titles began circulating across Africa, based on the original designs but so poorly printed and bound that they are almost impossible to read without them falling apart in your hands.
 At the same time, this unintentional (and likely pirated) democratization of the series has led to some books having upwards of a dozen cover design variations, all different yet recognizably connected to the original AWS.